 Wooden Climbing Frame FAQs

-Before you buy a climbing frame from Wicken Toys, you should measure the area you intend to place it first.
+Before you buy a climbing frame from Wicken Toys, you should first measure the area you intend to place it in.
 Keeping these measurements and planning permission restrictions in mind, you can consult the product descriptions for frames you like to check whether the dimensions match up.

 Wooden climbing frames are made with pre-treated timber to ensure that the structure is resistant to rot and mould, and immediately ready to assemble outdoors.
 However, weather exposure can reduce the preservative effects over time, so it’s a sensible idea to re-apply protective treatments.

-You should only need to do this once a year, though you may prefer to treat the wood in autumn to fend off cold and wet winters, then again ahead of hot and humid summers.
+You should only need to do this once a year, though you may prefer to treat the wooden climbing frame in autumn to fend off cold and wet winters, then again ahead of hot and humid summers.
 Seasonal temperature changes cause wood to expand and contract, which can result in cracks or splits if left untreated.

 As explained above, regular re-applications of wood preserver will maintain the water-repellent properties that prevent rot, insect infestation, and the wood drying out so much that it splits.
 Little cracks in the wood are normal, and shouldn’t affect the structural integrity of the climbing frame.